pmndrs/zustand/docs/reference/create-store.md

 ### `storeApi`

-The `storeApi` lets you access to the store API functions like [`setState` function](#setstate-function), [`getState` function](#getstate-function), and [`subscribe` function](#subscribe-function).
+The `storeApi` lets you access to the store API functions:
+[`setState` function](#setstate-function), [`getState` function](#getstate-function), and
+[`subscribe` function](#subscribe-function).